Technologicat/unpythonic/macro_extras/README.md

 Our Python language extensions, as syntactic macros, are built on [MacroPy](https://github.com/azazel75/macropy), from the PyPI package ``macropy3``.
 If you want to take language extension a step further, see our sister project [Pydialect](https://github.com/Technologicat/pydialect).

-The unit tests that contain usage examples (located in [unpythonic/syntax/test/](../unpythonic/syntax/test/)) cannot be run directly because macro expansion occurs at import time.
+The [unit tests that contain usage examples](../unpythonic/syntax/test/) cannot be run directly because macro expansion occurs at import time.
 Instead, run them via the included [generic MacroPy3 bootstrapper](macropy3).
 For convenience, ``setup.py`` installs this bootstrapper.

+### Set Up

 To use the bootstrapper, run:

  `./macropy3 -m some.module` (like `python3 -m some.module`); see `-h` for options.

-The tests use relative imports; invoke them from the top-level directory of ``unpythonic`` as e.g.:
+The tests use relative imports.
+Invoke them from the top-level directory of ``unpythonic`` as e.g.:

  ``macro_extras/macropy3 -m unpythonic.syntax.test.test_curry``